talgalper/NetIntegRank/README.md

 * generate internal indexed network files for HHNet

 > **Similarity matrix caching-**
 > HHNet can construct a `similarity_matrix.h5` file from the processed PPI network.
 For large networks this can take substantial time.
-To reduce repeat work, the wrapper caches the similarity matrix and associated `beta.txt` using the processed/canonicalised PPI network as the cache key.
-Reusing the same network should therefore speed up later runs.
+To reduce repeat work, the wrapper caches the similarity matrix and associated `beta.txt` using the processed/canonicalised PPI network as the cache key (i.e. same PPI file = same similarity matrix).

 ---